 Wild claims have been made about what some water filtration systems can do.
 Unfortunately, many of these claims are not based on real science, nor have they been verified by third-party labs.

-On the other hand, all certified water treatment specialists are under a code of ethics from the Water Quality Association that requires them to be honest in their marketing promises.
+On the other hand, all certified water treatment professionals are under a code of ethics from the Water Quality Association that requires them to be honest in their marketing promises.
 This is another reason to only buy equipment that has the NSF seal of approval.

 Remember that ALL filtration units have to be maintained.